Big Sur land use: Mining and oil exploration

 Mount Pico Blanco is topped by a distinctive white limestone cap, visible from California State Route 1.
 The Granite Rock Company of Watsonville, California has since 1963 owned the mineral rights to 2800 acre, or all of section 36, which is located to the west and south of the summit of Pico Blanco Mountain.
 Limestone is a key ingredient in concrete and Pico Blanco contains a particularly high grade deposit, reportedly the largest in California, and the largest west of the Rocky Mountains.
 In 1980 Granite Rock applied for a permit from the U.S. Forest Service to begin excavating a 5 acre quarry on the south face of Pico Blanco within the National Forest boundary.

 After the Forest Service granted the permit, the California Coastal Commission required Graniterock to apply for a coastal development permit in accordance with the requirements of the California Coastal Act.
 Granite Rock filed suit, claiming that the Coastal Commission permit requirement was preempted by the Forest Service review.
 When Granite Rock prevailed in the lower courts, the Coastal Commission appealed to the Supreme Court of the United States.
 California sought to change the division of power between the federal government and the states over control of land-use decisions.
-California sought to enforce stricter state standards over mining operations on federal land.
+California wanted to enforce stricter state standards over mining operations on federal land.
 It was joined in its appeal by nine other Western states, including Arizona, Utah, Montana, New Mexico and Wyoming.
 California sought a ruling on the constitutionality the Mining Act of 1872 that made it impossible to enforce state environmental standards.
 The Supreme Court, in a historic 5–4 decision in 1987, found in favor of the commission.